SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  Timing is perfect because Michael Niehaus (former Principal Program Manager at Microsoft) <a href="https://oofhours.com/2020/06/01/new-in-windows-10-2004-better-language-handling/" target="_blank" rel="noreferrer noopener">just posted an excellent blog</a> which discusses these new 2004 changes in more detail.
+                  Timing is perfect because Michael Niehaus (former Principal Program Manager at Microsoft) [just posted an excellent blog](https://oofhours.com/2020/06/01/new-in-windows-10-2004-better-language-handling/) which discusses these new 2004 changes in more detail.
                 </p>

                 <p>